josenestorpardoherrera/PersonalSite/content/project/mobile-robot.md

 +++
 *(Feb-Jun 2015)*

-The main objetive of this project was about the design, modeling, simulation, fabrication and control of a mobile robot for exploring inside environment.
+<p align="justify">The main objetive of this project was about the design, modeling, simulation, fabrication and control of a mobile robot for exploring inside environment.</p>

 Teammates: Pedro Nel Acero Brochero, Juan José Martínez Moritz, Jose Libardo Navia Vela